pita bread:

 Commercial bakeries need to meet a target weight for their finished loaves, so that their labelled weights meet legal standards.
 Home bakers do not have these concerns.
 A good guess for the water weigh loss would be 20% for oblong shaped loaves baked on a steel surface.
 That would take our original 28 ounce dough down to 22.4 ounces.
 Our trial loaf came in at 25 ounces.
 That is a good size for a loaf.
 A large loaf would be 32 ounces at the baked-and-cooled weight.

 The above dough used to make “French” bread can be formed into a baguette shape.
 The word “baguette” in French means “stick”.
-Bakeries in France used to exclusively make large oblong or round loaves.
-As families became smaller, starting in the 1920s, bakers figured out they could do better selling smaller loaves.
-Also, the stick shaped bread bakes way faster, which saved oven time.
+Bakeries in France used to exclusively make large round loaves, called a Miche, which means “loaf” in French.
+A baked miche can weight between 2.2 and 11 pounds.
+They have thick crusts and a dense, moist crumb, so they can keep for days.
+In contrast, a baguette dries out after four to eight hours.
+As families became smaller, starting in the 1920s, bakers figured out they could do better selling smaller loaves than the miche.
+An intermediate size between the baguette and the niche also became popular.
+It is called a “bâtard”, which means bastard in French.
+That term is due to it being neither a miche nor a baguette.
+The stick shaped baguette bread bakes way faster, which saved oven time.

 Parisian bakeries compete every year for the honor of being judged the best bread in the city.
 The winning bakery gets a four thousand Euro prize, but the additional business from winning is the real payoff.
 The winner also gets to provide daily bread to the residence of the President of France at the Elyseé Palace.
 To get more flavor in their breads the competitors stretch out the pre-ferment and proofing process for six days by retarding (slowing down the rise) in a fridge, and making second and third pre-ferments incorporating the previous pre-ferment.
 Since we aren’t in business and will not be supplying the Elyseé Palace, one pre-ferment will be enough.

-France has a tendency to regulate everything.
+The government of France has a tendency to regulate everything.
 In the case of baguettes there law listing the allowed ingredients.
 Anything not on the list would prevent the product from being called a “baguette”.
 There are also strict size and weight rules.
 The details are in the Wikipedia entry for “baguette”.

 We will cover the shaping of baguettes in class.
 It is hard to slide a proofed baguette into an oven on a peel without bending the stick.
 The solution is a long narrow board that will be demonstrated in class.
 Keeping the sticks both straight and separate requires a special linen cloth, which will also be demonstrated.